-If you’re stumped about what to make grandparents, neighbors, friends or anyone else on your gift list, start by looking through magazines or websites for ideas.
-Some of my favorite sources are Style at Home, Chatelaine, Pinterest, Better Homes and Gardens, Martha Stewart, and other design blogs.
+If you’re stumped about what to make grandparents, neighbours, friends or anyone else on your gift list, start by looking through magazines or websites for ideas.
+Some of my favourite sources are Style at Home, Chatelaine, Pinterest (see my handmade gift ideas board), Better Homes and Gardens, Martha Stewart, other blogs and Instagram.
 Once you’ve found some possibilities, bookmark them or pin them to a board on Pinterest.

 Once I’ve collected all the handmade gift supplies, I schedule blocks of time in the afternoon or evening to work on specific gifts.
 For instance, crafts can be put together in November and early December, whereas sweets and other food gifts are fresher when they’re made the week or two before Christmas (depending on when you plan on handing out gifts).
 To speed up the process, I usually have the food packaging ready to go beforehand, such as boxes, jars, tins, and plates.

 To elevate your gift, consider adding a special tag or sticker signifying it was handcrafted by you.
 These can be found as free printables or customized by a graphic designer and professionally printed.
 Last year I ordered mine along with our holiday cards.
 Here are some options you may want to check out.